flatland-association/flatland-rl/CONTRIBUTING.rst

 Currying
 ~~~~~~~~
-We discourage currying to encapsulate state since we often want the stateful object to have multiple methods (but the curried function only has its one and only interface).
+We discourage currying to encapsulate state since we often want the stateful object to have multiple methods
+(but the curried function has only its signature and abusing params to switch behaviour is not very readable).

 Thus, we should refactor our generators and use classes instead (see `Issue #283 <https://gitlab.aicrowd.com/flatland/flatland/issues/283>`_).